MahjongPantheon/pantheon/README.md

 1. Make sure you have GNU Make installed on your system.
 Also one of the following should be installed:
    - Docker with compose plugin - to run containers via docker runtime
    - Podman-docker wrapper and podman-compose - to run containers over kubernetes setup.
+     - If you're using podman, please make sure you have `ip_tables` module inserted into your kernel on the host.
+Otherwise, containers will fail to start.
 2. Create new environment config file `Env/.env.production`.
 There are examples in `Env` folder.
 Fill the file with proper settings for your setup.
 3. Fill new environment file with proper values, mostly it's about hosts, where you want the services to be accessible from the outer internet.
 Please note: setting up Nginx or any other reverse proxy is your responsibility.
 You may refer to `nginx-reverse-proxy.example.conf` file for basic nginx setup.
 4. Set up your reverse proxy, add SSL certificates (optionally).
 Point your reverse proxy entry points to following ports: